 maxmemory policies, see Eviction policies.

 The maxmemory-reserved setting configures the amount of memory in MB that is reserved for non-cache operations such as replication during failover.
-It can also be used when you have a high fragmentation ratio.
 Setting this value allows you to have a more consistent Redis server experience when your load varies.
 This value should be set higher for workloads that are write heavy.
 When memory is reserved for such operations, it is unavailable for storage of cached data.

-The maxmemory-reserved setting is only available for Standard and Premium caches.
+The maxmemory-reserved and maxfragmentationmemory-reserved settings are only available for Standard and Premium caches.

 Keyspace notifications (advanced settings)